 “We’re seeing builders abrogating their responsibilities to repair the homes and instead blaming the owners because they know that costly legal proceedings will deter homeowners from pursuing them and holding them to account for their shoddy work,’’ Mr Auricchio said.

 “Builders that do not respond and attend to works within a reasonable timeframe should have their building registration automatically suspended until such works are performed, particularly where foundation movement is concerned.”

-Slater & Gordon’s submission called for the formation of a task force charged with:
+Slater and Gordon’s submission called for the formation of a task force charged with:

 i.
 Determining the number of homes built on waffle slabs affected by slab heave;